nareynolds/webapp-monorepo-seed/docs/index.md

 ---
-title: A Seed for Webapps Monorepos
+title: A Seed for Webapp Monorepos
 ---

 This repo is intended to be a jumping-off point for any future projects.